Orina/CodePathPrep/README.md

 ### Longest Consecutive Sequence
 Given an unsorted array of integers, find the length of the longest consecutive elements sequence.

- Solution:
-  Idea: create a hash map with key = value of elements in the array value = boolean indicates did we already we count the consecutive sequence with that number or not
+ Solution: create a hash map with key = value of elements in the array value = boolean indicates did we already we count the consecutive sequence with that number or not

   1. create a hash map and put all elements with false values, as we did not process any element yet